GIXLabs/TECHIN516/lab1/README.md

 Longer tutorials that roughly follow the official tutorials.

 [Linux File System/Structure Explained by DorianDotSlash](https://www.youtube.com/watch?v=HbgzrKJvDRw)
-This video directory by directory explaining what each one is for.
+This video goes through all linux directories explaining what each one is for.